 The site was started by Rui Coimbra and Joel Rendall, now married with a baby, who recognised the need for material for learning European Portuguese that was both useful and engaging.

 Initially, the site was just an audio podcast with transcripts and has grown to include discussion forums (where you can ask all your difficult questions about the Portuguese language), a long form podcast, a Duolingo-like learning studio, and a verbs area where you can see the most popular verbs in their most popular conjugations (with audio).
+There’s also an app, which is available for both Android and iOS devices.

 New shorties are released every week and each episode is just a few minutes’ long – so short that there’s no excuse not to do them.
 Naturally, each episode comes with a transcript.